ksm2920/heroku-test/README.md

 # Welcome to my first Nodejs project!

+This is a school assignment.
 A task is to build TODO list app with using Express, Mongo and EJS.

 ## Functionality